 3 - Speak about your interests

 “What you want to do?”.
 This is another important section that the admission officer looks into to differ with the applications.
 The student should be clear about his/her vision and future.

 This part of the essay should be focused on the objectives that the student wants to achieve being a part of the institution he/she is applying to.

-This section should also highlight about “Why are you applying to this school in particular?”.
+This section should also highlight “Why are you applying to this school in particular?”.
 You must have a concrete reason for the selection of this particular college.
-Admission Officer will expect that you have done your research and now are making a calculated, thoughtful decision to transfer.
+The admission Officer will expect that you have done your research and now are making a calculated, thoughtful decision to transfer.

 Make sure the admission officer knows that you aren’t applying because “it’s better than your current school” but because this school is where you feel you truly belong.

 You need to describe what are your interests and how this college will help you fulfill them.
 Your interest in transferring to one school should be directly related to your reason for leaving your current school.
 This admission officer will understand your position better.

 Example- By attending Amherst, I hope to broaden and deepen my knowledge in anthropology, participate in more summer fieldwork, volunteer at the museum, and eventually, go on to graduate school in archaeology.

 A good ending is an important aspect of the application.
 It gives the essay it's desired shape.
 In this section, you should give an overview of your academic offerings and experiences you gather in your current college that helped you evolve.